 The least restrictive immigration laws for foreign talent

-According to the IMD World Competitiveness Yearbook, 2008, Hong Kong is ranks sixth in the world for least restrictive immigration laws for foreign talent.
+According to the IMD World Competitiveness Yearbook, 2019, Hong Kong is ranks third in the world for least restrictive immigration laws for foreign talent.
 By adopting an open and liberal approach to immigration, Hong Kong ensures its sustainability in a globally competitive market.
 For more information on various Hong Kong work and business related visa schemes, please refer to Hong Kong visa schemes